 The Practicum Office is responsible for selecting practicum sites and discussing the requirements for an Affiliation Agreement.
 A student may not be placed in an Agency unless there is a fully executed Affiliation Agreement with the University.
-Agencies are selected based on the degree of their adherence to the following criteria:
+All new affiliation agreements must be completed by June 1 for current students approved for an employment based or ad hoc placement.
+Students admitted into the graduate program after May 1 interested n .
+Students admitted Agencies are selected based on the degree of their adherence to the following criteria: